What Causes Concrete Spalling?

 Conclusion

 At Gruttadaurio Masonry we serve our customers in a way that makes the most sense.
 For example, if your concrete has extensive surface spalling, we would rather that our customers choose a concrete resurfacing solution, rather than starting from scratch since resurfacing less costly than a total tear out and starting from scratch.
 If your existing concrete has structural issues and it cannot be repaired or resurfaced, you can trust that Gruttadaurio Masonry will build it to last by using the highest quality materials and qualified concrete craftsmen.
-Call us at 315-310-7193 for an appointment so that we can inspect your current concrete and make recommendations for you that makes the most sense.
+Call us at 315-310-7193 or email us to set up an appointment so that we can inspect your current concrete and make recommendations for you that makes the most sense.